Jespy616/The-Last-Game/documentation/UsersManual.md

 ## For Moderators

-### Enabling Developer Mode
-1. Navigate to the settings page
-2. Enter the Konami code

 ### Accessing the Docker logs
 1. Navigate to the folder where the Last Game is in your terminal
 2. run `docker-compose logs -f backend` to view the logs for the backend
     - Replace `backend` with either `frontend` or `db` to get the logs for those Docker containers
 3. Press `Ctrl + c` to stop viewing the logs for the container.

+## For Developers

+### Enabling Developer Mode
+1. Start a game like normal and continue until reaching the difficulty selection
+2. Enter the Konami code:
+  a. up
+  b. up
+  c. down
+  d. down
+  e. left
+  f. right
+  g. left
+  h. right
+  i. b
+  j. a
+3. Open the dev console to confirm that developer mode is activated

 # Installation Instructions